ThomasMertes/seed7/src/read_me.txt

   be copied to the 'seed7\src' directory (this solution should be avoided, since it does not consider updates of bcc32).

- --- When using cl (msvc) an error like
+ --- If you use cl (from msvc) an error like

     NMAKE : fatal error U1077: 'cl' : return code '0xc0000135'